0xRar/My-Windows-Env/README.md

 ## Terminal/CLI
-Just like every windows user i used to use the defualt cmd or the normal system command prompt but now i use Windows Terminal(Powershell 7.2) as default instead, which is an application you can find in the microsoft store and also i use some WSL also available in the microsft store.
+Just like every windows user i used to use the defualt cmd or the normal system command prompt but now i use Windows Terminal(Powershell 7.2) as default instead, which is an application you can find in the microsoft store and also i use some WSL also available in the microsoft store.

 - Apps: